Ficool

 Tch.
 I hate women like her.
 Always trying to pull attention.

-"It appears you are keeping… active, dear Reise," the Queen observed.
-"Please, all of you, sit."
+"It appears you are keeping… active, dear Reise.
+Please, all of you, sit."

-"This assembly concerns the knight recruitment initiative," the Queen began without preamble.
+"This assembly concerns the knight recruitment initiative."
+The Queen began without preamble.
 "It was initially scheduled for Captain Kepler's return, but we must proceed without delay."

 Looks like someone's in a hurry.
 Got a hot date?

-The Queen exchanged a weighted look with the heirs of the Pillar Houses.
+The Queen exchanged a weighted look with the Pillar heirs.
 "It is a matter of prevention.
-Intelligence suggests the Southern Kingdom has been aggressively recruiting knights for the past two months…" she explained.
-"This is a preemptive measure."
+Intelligence suggests the Southern Kingdom has been aggressively recruiting knights for two months… This is a preemptive measure."

 Special cases?
 What's that?